Coproduct for the Yangian of an affine Kac-Moody algebra: Coproduct and modules in the category

-\begin{Remark} When $\g$ is finite dimensional (including when $\g\cong\algsl_2$), this theorem is already known (see \cite{Drinfeld}) but a proof has never appeared in the literature.
+\begin{Remark} When $\g$ is finite-dimensional (including when $\g\cong\algsl_2$), this theorem is already known (see \cite{Drinfeld}) but a proof has never appeared in the literature.
+In this case, where $\Omega$ is the Casimir element in $\g\otimes\g$.
 We have excluded $Y(\algsl_2)$ simply because the proof below would have to be modified in this case.
-As for the case when $\g$ is of type $A_1^{(1)}$, a formula for a coproduct identical to ours is given in \cite{BoLe}, but it is not clear if their definition of the Yangian of the affine Lie algebra $\widehat{\algsl_2}$ is equivalent to the one which can be found in \cite{TsBe} and in \cite{Ko} (to this effect, see also Remark 5.2 in \cite{Ko}). \end{Remark} \begin{Remark} In Section \ref{Sec:comp}, we will explain how to replace $\End_{\C}(V_1 \otimes V_2)$ with a completion of the tensor product $Y(\g) \otimes Y(\g)$. \end{Remark}
+As for the case when $\g$ is of type $A_1^{(1)}$, a formula for a coproduct identical to ours is given in \cite{BoLe}, but it is not clear if their definition of the Yangian of the affine Lie algebra $\widehat{\algsl_2}$ is equivalent to the one which can be found in \cite{BeTs} and in \cite{Ko} (to this effect, see also Remark 5.2 in \cite{Ko}). \end{Remark} \begin{Remark} In \secref{Sec:comp}, we will explain how to replace $\End_{\C}(V_1 \otimes V_2)$ with a completion of the tensor product $Y(\g) \otimes Y(\g)$. \end{Remark}

 The rest of this section is devoted to the proof of this theorem.
-We will be able to use \thmref{thm:deduction} because we will be working under the same assumptions in the finite or affine setting - see Remark \ref{CMinv}.
+We will be able to use \thmref{thm:deduction} because we will be working under the same assumptions in the finite or affine setting - see \remref{CMinv}.
 Note also that if we check that the restriction of $\Delta$ to $Y(\g')$ is an algebra homomorphism, the compatibility for the extra relations \eqref{eq:Cartan} is straightforward.

 Therefore, it is enough to check the compatibility of the relations listed in \thmref{thm:deduction}.

 In what follows, it will be useful to have formulas for $\Delta (x_{i1}^\pm)$ for all $i\in I$.
 From \eqref{eq:rec} with $r=0$, we obtain: